recursion-ninja/hunter-thesis-class/doc/README.md

 This repository contains the [`hunterthesis.cls`][0] LaTeX document class.
 The class is a specialization of the general purpose [Clean Thesis][1] style, ([source code][2]).
 One of the aims of the design goals of `hunterthesis.cls` is providing and intuative and unobtrusive LaTeX template for masters students so that their cognative focus can remain on research and writing, not typesetting.
-The other, equally important design goal is compliance with the [Guidelines for Preparing Master's Theses in Arts & Sciences]
+The other, equally important design goal is compliance with the [Guidelines for Preparing Master's Theses in Arts & Sciences][3].

 ### Compliance